-- 1.11 The amount of funding available under each round of the Program will be published in the relevant Guidelines for that round. - 1.12 All funding provided through the Program will be in the form of Grants.
-No individual Grant under the Program will exceed \$5 million in total contract value, as set out in item 4.18 of these Guidelines. - 1.13 It is expected that Project recipients will, at a minimum, match the ARENA Grant on a 1:1 basis, with a combination of cash and In-Kind Contributions, as set out in item 4.19 of these Guidelines. - 1.14 The Round comprises four Priorities described in item 3.7.
-Eligible Projects will be assessed for merit and competitively ranked against other Projects in the same Round Priority. - 1.15 While ARENA expects to allocate funding to successful Projects in each Round Priority, should projects in any Round Priority not be considered of sufficient merit, ARENA reserves the right to allocate funding across Round Priorities as appropriate.
-This may result in no funding being awarded to Projects in one or more Round Priorities.
-Portfolio fit may also be a consideration in allocating funding across Round Priorities.
+- 1.11 The amount of funding available under each Funding Round of the Program will be published in the relevant Funding Announcement. - 1.12 All funding provided through the Program will be in the form of Grants. - 1.13 It is expected that Project recipients will, at a minimum, match the ARENA Grant on a 1:1 basis, with a combination of cash and In-Kind Contributions.
+The funding allocated and expected ARENA Grant range will be set out in the Funding Announcement. - 1.14 Eligible Proposals will be assessed for merit and competitively ranked within Streams and in accordance with the assessment procedure outlined in the Funding Announcement.